Map

 General info

 North Walnut Creek is a stream located in Polk County, Iowa, United States.
-It is most popular for fishing Largemouth bass, Creek chub, and Common carp.
+It is most popular for fishing Largemouth bass, White crappie, and Smallmouth bass.

 Location